Procedure: Succession planning

 Linking to the performance and development review

 - Care must be taken to ensure that potential ‘successors' are not given the expectation that they will be appointed to a key position.
-The normal competitive and merit-based selection and approach process will apply.
+The normal competitive and merit-based selection and appointment processes will apply.

 Reviewing and evaluating

-- The Human Resources Division will evaluate the appropriateness and effectiveness of the University succession planning framework on an annual basis.
+- The Human Resources Division will evaluate the appropriateness and effectiveness of the University succession planning framework.